moshix/minesweeper/README.md

 ---

-## Understanding the Implementation
+## Understanding the Implemntation

-This guide explains the core concepts for developers new to the `go3270` library.
+This guide explains the core concpts for developers new to the `go3270` library.

 ### 1. Connection Handling